What's Keeping You Connected?

 Fluorocarbon is yet another option, and is a polymer that is nearly invisible in water because it has an almost identical refractive index (an indication of the degree at which light refracts or bends as it passes through a substance).
 Fluorocarbon is inert, so it resists deterioration by sunlight and harsh chemicals, such as those found in reel lubricants and protective sunscreen.

 Fluorocarbon fishing line originated in Japan where anglers are particularly fussy about bait presentations.
 Asian fisheries are heavily pressured, so lifelike bait presentations are crucial.
-Ultimately, U.S. anglers began using fluorocarbon leaders, primarily in saltwater and fly-fishing applications, for the same reason the Japanese were using it – low visibility.
+Ultimately, U.S. anglers began using fluorocarbon leaders, primarily in saltwater and fly-fishing applications, for the same reason the Japanese were using it – low visibility and it’s faster sinking qualities.
 It caught on when anglers reported experiencing a greater level of success with it.
 Original fluorocarbon leaders were stiff and very expensive, but the latest technologies have produced more flexible fluorocarbon at relatively affordable prices.

 While fluorocarbon certainly offers advantages in clear-water situations where fish are heavily pressured and skeptical to strike, it is more expensive and remains best suited as a leader material rather than a main-line.
 You should know that because fluorocarbon does not absorb water, it will not weaken or increase in stretch like monofilament fishing line.
 Fluorocarbon’s added density also makes it very abrasion resistant, so it sinks faster than monofilament and is ideal when fishing heavy structure.
 And because fluo rocarbon stretches slower and less than monofilament and cofilaments, particularly when compared to wet lines, it’s more sensitive than its counterparts.While it appears the choices are limitless, what we can recommend for certain is that you should only spool your reels with quality fishing line that you are com fortable with and confident in.
 Whichever brand you decide on, and there are many to choose from, stay far away from inexpensive “blue light special” fishing lines found on the shelves of major retailers.
 The few dollars you will save upfront will ultimately cost you quality fish in the long run.